 Annual bonuses are intended to focus the executive's energy onto areas deemed to be in need of improved performance and to reward the executives for the achievement of specific objectives that are deemed to be important to the ongoing success of the Company.
 Annual bonuses are relative to a percentage of base salary.
-Target bonuses for executives were 35%, 30%, 28%, 25% and 25% for the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Marketing and Sales, Wireless and Wireline and the Vice President-Legal, respectively.
+Target bonuses for executives were 40%, 35%, 33%, 30% and 25% for the Chief Executive Officer, the Chief Operating Officer, the Chief Financial Officer, the Vice President-Marketing and Sales and the Vice President-Legal, respectively.
 Annual bonuses for salaried employees, including the named executive officers, have been based upon the achievement of a combination of company-wide financial and service performance goals and achievement of individual objectives.
-For 2010, the company-wide objectives represented 80% of the total target for all named executive officers except for the Vice President-Legal, and individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target.
+For 2011, the company-wide objectives represented 80% of the total target for all named executive officers except for the Vice President-Legal, and individual achievement by those executives in certain pre-determined areas of focus represented 20% of the total target.
 For the Vice President-Legal, the company-wide objectives represented 100% of the total target.
 Individual objectives for the Chief Executive Officer and the Chief Operating Officer were established by the independent directors.
-Individual objectives for the Chief Financial Officer and other named executive officers were established by the Chief Executive Officer.
+Individual objectives for the Chief Financial Officer and the Chief Operating Officer were established by the independent directors.
 Each officer's actual bonus can range up to 150% of the target bonus for exceeding all of the goals and objectives reflected in a given year's plan.
 The actual bonus can also range as low as zero in the event there is a failure to achieve any of the goals or objectives, or additional effort is not required to achieve the objectives, in a given year's plan.

-For 2010, company-wide performance goals consisted of three components for all named executives except the Vice President-Legal, whose goals consisted of two components.
-The largest component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, 60% of the total target for the Chief Financial Officer and the Vice President-Marketing and Sales, Wireless and Wireline, and 75% of the total target for the Vice President-Legal, was a financial objective based on growth in adjusted net income, which the Company believes is a key driver to creating long-term shareholder value.
-Adjusted net income was defined as earnings before interest, depreciation, amortization, taxes, excluding accrued expenses for the current year's incentive plan, the cost of closing the defined benefit pension plan, gains and losses from outside investments, and incremental revenues and expenses from the cable business acquired from JetBroadband.
-Additionally, for the Chief Executive Officer, the Chief Operating Officer and the Chief Financial Officer, the measure was further adjusted by excluding the incremental contribution from the prepaid wireless subscribers acquired from Sprint-Nextel.
-This additional exclusion for these three executives, who had primary responsibility for the acquisition, was to balance the contribution against the amortization of the purchase price which was excluded by definition from the financial measure.
+For 2011, company-wide performance goals consisted of three components for all named executives except the Vice President-Legal, whose goals consisted of two components.
+The largest component, representing 70% of the total target for the Chief Executive Officer and the Chief Operating Officer, 60% of the total target for the Chief Financial Officer and the Vice President-Marketing and Sales, and 75% of the total target for the Vice President-Legal, was a financial objective based on growth in adjusted operating income, which the Company believes is a key driver to creating long-term shareholder value.
+Adjusted operating income was defined as operating income before depreciation and amortization, excluding accrued expenses for the current year's incentive plan and expenses relating to the Supplemental Executive Retirement Plan.

-The target levels of adjusted net income were: a minimum of approximately \$75.0 million (below which no bonus would be earned on this component); a goal of approximately \$78.1 million (which represented 100% achievement toward this component); and a high of approximately \$79.6 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
-The independent directors set the \$78.1 million goal after taking into account the Company's operating budget for 2010 and the Company's 2009 adjusted net income.
-The 2010 goal represented approximately a 2% increase over 2009's adjusted net income, which was \$76.4 million.
-The maximum threshold of \$79.6 million represented approximately a 4% increase over 2009's adjusted net income, and was viewed as evidencing high achievement given the economic environment and the Company's expectations for its businesses, including its increased operating costs due to its recent capital construction program.
+The target levels of adjusted operating income were: a minimum of approximately \$97.4 million (below which no bonus would be earned on this component); a goal of approximately \$99.5 million (which represented 100% achievement toward this component); and a high of approximately \$101.6 million (which represented 150% achievement, and beyond which no additional bonus would be earned on this component).
+The independent directors set the \$99.5 million goal after taking into account the Company's operating budget for 2011 and the Company's 2010 adjusted operating income.
+The 2011 goal represented approximately a 29% increase over 2010's adjusted operating income, which was \$77.2 million.
+The maximum threshold of \$101.6 million represented approximately a 32% increase over 2010's adjusted operating income, and was viewed as evidencing high achievement given the economic environment.